 In addition to the strategic plan, agencies submit an annual performance report to the Office of Management and Budget with established fiscal year performance goals, objectives on how to achieve these goals, and an explanation of how performance is measured and verified.

 LAWS AND REGULATIONS

 Please visit the GPRA OMB website for additional resources and information.

 GPRA PERFORMANCE PLANS

-Beginning February 2, 2005, DOL added a performance overview which display ETA's final GPRA performance goals and targets for this year (PY 2004) as well as proposed goals and targets over the next two years (PY 2005 and PY 2006).
+Beginning February 2, 2005, DOL added a performance overview which displays ETA's final GPRA performance goals and targets.
 These performance overviews serve as the source documents for the national GPRA goals and targets.
 Previously, two planning documents had been used to capture ETA's GPRA information, the ETA GPRA Performance Plan and the DOL GPRA Performance Plan.
-The DOL performance plans covered ETA's major programs.
+(The DOL performance plans covered ETA's major programs.
 However, for some of ETA's smaller programs, it was necessary to refer to ETA's GPRA Performance Plans to find information on goals.
-Below, these past planning documents are broken into two heading for your review.
+Below, these past planning documents are broken into two heading for your review.)

 ETA GPRA Performance Plan

 **DOL's FY 2005 Congressional Budget Justification represents the first complete effort to integrate the ETA annual performance plan performance objectives with resource requirements into a performance-budget submission.